 You can read more about these 12 options below.

-Paying for elderly care in the home
+Paying for care at home or a care home

 One of the first things that you need to think about is how much you expect care for you or a loved one to cost.